billdavidson/billdavidson.github.io/JSONUtil/index.md

 in a Map, Iterable, Enumeration or array, their JSONAble#toJSON(JSONConfig,Writer) method will be called to add them to the output.

+The JSONParser class will parse JSON data.
+It converts Javascript objects to LinkedHashMap's with the property names being the keys.
+It converts Javascript arrays to ArrayList's.
+It is more permissive in the data that it accepts than the JSON standard.
+It allows Javascript strings with either type of quote.
+It allows unquoted identifiers.
+It allows full Javascript numbers.
+It also allows ECMAScript 6 style code point escapes.

 This library is oriented towards being used in web servers and includes several options for validation and controlling the way that the JSON is generated.
 Defaults for those options